2017 Inauguration Crowd For President Trump Smaller Than 2009, Protests and Rallies Draw More Attendees Amid Growing National Concern

 Recent estimates from the New York Times cite 45th president Donald Trump’s 2017 inauguration crowd size at one third of the crowd that assembled for the women’s march in Washington.
-They estimate that the women’s protest garnered at least 470,000 attendees, versus the rough number of 160,000 that witnessed the inauguration of president-elect Trump.
-In addition, when comparing this year’s inauguration crowd to the turnout for former president Barack Obama’s 2009 inauguration ceremony, the difference is more staggering; Obama drew roughly 1.8 million attendees to the aforementioned 160,000 that attended this past Friday, according to CBS News.
+They estimate that the women’s protest garnered at least 470,000 attendees, with an estimated nationwide engagement of 2.9 million according to a PoliticusUSA report.
+In contrast, it was estimated that a crowd of 160,000 witnessed the inauguration of president-elect Trump.
+When comparing this year’s inauguration crowd to the turnout for former president Barack Obama’s 2009 inauguration ceremony, the difference is more staggering; Obama drew roughly 1.8 million attendees to the aforementioned 160,000 that attended this past Friday, according to CBS News.

 The public is seemingly more invested in national awareness marches and rallies; the women’s march crowd in Washington represents only one of a large pool of nationwide assemblies calling for the maintenance of civil rights and equality, environmental preservation, or simply a broader anti-Trump sentiment.
 The Los Angeles Times reported on January 21 that these broader protests revolve around the hateful rhetoric that in part fueled Donald Trump’s campaign, and the view that his inauguration speech was “not conciliatory” according to Jim Iacono, 54, a Los Angeles demonstrator.